QubitExplorer/Recommender-System/README.md

 Now, its just about three friends with eight different interest, which is easier for calculations.
 What would be the case if we have 100 million friends and all of them were having 50,000 different varities of interesting data points.
 Well, we may need to invite math experts to perform this set of calculations, or else we need an advanced computers to perform this huge operations.

-Luckily, the invention of Transitors provided the path to highly advanced office tools called "MS Excel" by which we can perform approx 1 million data points (Technically, csv file can handle more than that, but still it has limitations for modern recommender systems).
+Technology wise, We can perform approx upto 1 million data points in excel.
+Technically, csv file can handle more than that, but still it has limitations for modern recommender systems.

 Basically we can use some build in data analysis statistical functions like correlations, cosine similarities to calculate and to identify similar users (below is the basic example).